pkimber/old-docs-migrated-to-gitlab/source/restore.rst

 Click here for the :doc:`backup` notes...

-.. note:: In the examples below, I am restoring a ``test`` server.
+.. note:: In the examples below, I am restoring to a ``test`` server.
 The
-          procedure is more or less the same for a live site.
-Just be more careful!!
+          procedure is more or less the same for a live site.  **Just be more careful!!**

-.. note:: I am restoring to a date folder in the ``~/repo/temp/`` folder
+.. note:: I am restoring to date folders in the ``~/repo/temp/`` folder
           (``~/repo/temp/2015-04-27-backup/`` and
           ``~/repo/temp/2015-04-27-files/``).
-Please change the date to the day when you do the work!
+Please change the date to the day when you do the work.

-.. note:: ``20150427_0100.sql`` is the database dump file used in this example.
+.. note:: The database dump file used in this example, ``20150427_0100.sql``.
           Please select the most recent file for your restore.

 Database